 POND GARDEN – The pond garden is a serene spot ringed with rhododendrons, Japanese maples, and wildflowers.
 On the margins of the pond you will see many differently colored iris, cattail and other moisture-loving plants.
 In spring, the pond garden is a hub for all kinds of creatures, including herons, ducks, salamanders and frogs.

 BLUE POPPY (MECONOPSIS) MEADOW – Notoriously difficult to grow and incredibly beautiful, Himalayan Blue Poppies are a rare and exquisite plant with tall stems and true blue, paper-like petals appearing from mid-April to mid-June.
-Celebrate their bloom at our annual Blue Poppy Day festival, which includes an art market, performances, plant sales, and free access to the garden!
+Celebrate their bloom at our annual Blue Poppy Day festival, which includes an art market, food and plant sales.

 UPPER WOODLAND GARDEN – Situated near the entrance, the Upper Woodland Garden is home to big-leaf rhododendrons, magnolias, colorful groundcovers, poppies, and more.
 An homage to our forest setting, the plants in this area complement and thrive amidst native cedar, hemlock, and Douglas fir trees.